edgelesssys/constellation/rfc/reproducible-builds.md

 Every step of the build process must be deterministic.

 ## Definition of Goals
-1. All our OCIs executed in the cluster must be reproducible bit by bit .
+1. All our OCIs executed in the cluster must be reproducible bit by bit.
 1. For that, every compiled executable has to be deterministically compiled.
 1. If we change parts of our codebase (i.e. add several other programming languages) we should not have to make major changes to the image build system.
 1. Since docker does not offer built-in options to remove timestamps (which breaks reproducibility) we have to move to another OCI build system.